JairusSW/JairusSW/README.md

 Hello!
 I'm a self-taught kid developer who started at 9.
 I'm passionate about simplistic code, performance, and teaching other kids.
-Haha, i'm done! 😀
+I code in AssemblyScript, Type/JavaScript, NodeJS, and some C++.
+I'm also learning Go and Nim at the moment.
 <br>
 <br>
 ...